CrimsonLuckyLabs/Luckycoin-Wallet-v2/doc/build-unix.md

 ## Build steps

-According to installed dependencies, the following steps will compile `bellsd`, `luckycoin-cli` and `bells-qt`.
+According to installed dependencies, the following steps will compile `bellsd`, `luckycoin-cli` and `luckycoin-qt`.

 ```bash
 ./autogen.sh